hellogreg/pstv/pstv.md

 ### It's Too Touchy

+*The Vita was designed so it could be navigated solely by touch, meaning the controller buttons are largely ignored.
+In no single case does this break functionality on the PSTV.
+But the cumulative effect is annoying.*

 My biggest issue with the Vita interface is that it was designed for touchscreen navigation, and not a controller, as the PSTV requires.
 This becomes an obstacle as soon as you reach the console's homescreen.

 For a controller-navigated interface, items should be in a line or a grid.
 This makes directional pad and analog stick navigation logical and predictable.
 Up, down, left, and right all correspond to d-pad button presses or analog movements.